Rest Haven cemetery

 A lot in Rest Haven.

-Ed and Daisy Hagans purchased a plot at Rest Haven cemetery for twenty-five dollars on 26 July 1948.
+Edward and Daisy Melton Hagans purchased a plot at Rest Haven cemetery for twenty-five dollars on 26 July 1948.
 Such a sale constitutes a real estate transaction, and the Haganses’ transaction was recorded in Deed Book 357, page 413, at the Wilson County Register of Deeds Office.

 Screen Shot 2020-03-21 at 8.42.44 PM.png